btcpayserver/btcpayserver-doc/ElectrumPersonalServer.md

 1. EPS is accessible for Electrum Wallets via TCP port 50002.
 You need to open this port up fully at least to be available within your own network to any PC or Android device running Electrum Wallet, and turn on port forwarding.

 2. As EPS is for a single wallet (single user), you must specify the XPUB/YPUB/ZPUB of your wallet as an environment varable before you enable the EPS docker-fragment.
 In Electrum Wallet go to the "Wallet" menu then select "Information" to copy and paste yours.
-Set ENV variable by running this command: `export EPS_XPUB="ADD_YOUR_XPUB_YPUB_OR_ZPUB_HERE"`.
-Then enable the Docker Additional Fragment on your BTCPay node by running the following steps (this is assuming a brand new BTCPay installation with LND and EPS, please tweak accordingly using the [relevant documentation](https://github.com/btcpayserver/btcpayserver-docker/blob/master/README.md#generated-docker-compose-).
+Set ENV variable for your wallet XPUB and enable the Docker Additional Fragment on your BTCPay node by running the following steps:

-3. Follow the [normal setup and install of BTCPay Server](https://github.com/btcpayserver/btcpayserver-docker#full-installation-for-technical-users), then after this command `cd btcpayserver-docker`, follow the below instructions instead of those in the link.
-If you already have a BTCPay Server running, then just follow from the next step.

-4. Set other environment variables as needed, example:
 ```
-export BTCPAY_HOST="YOURHOST.com" && export NBITCOIN_NETWORK="mainnet" && export BTCPAYGEN_CRYPTO1="btc" && export BTCPAYGEN_REVERSEPROXY="nginx" && export BTCPAYGEN_LIGHTNING="lnd" && export LIGHTNING_ALIAS="MY_LN" && export LETSENCRYPT_EMAIL="you@example.com" && BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electrum-ps;opt-more-memory"
+export BTCPAYGEN_ADDITIONAL_FRAGMENTS="$BTCPAYGEN_ADDITIONAL_FRAGMENTS;opt-add-electrum-ps"
+export EPS_XPUB="XPUB_ADD_YOUR_XPUB_YPUB_OR_ZPUB_HERE"
+. btcpay-setup.sh -i
 ```
-You can run all of that as one command after you tweak it to your needs.
-The main part for our purposes in this guide of course is `BTCPAYGEN_ADDITIONAL_FRAGMENTS="opt-add-electrum-ps"`.
-Note: `opt-more-memory` can be removed if you like, but I really recommend it if your system has more than 1GB of RAM/memory that you can assign to BTCPay server, it will speed synching your node and the general performance of EPS up drastically.

-5. Set up or reconfigure BTCPay Server with EPS:
-`cd ~/BTCPayServer/btcpayserver-docker && . ./btcpay-setup.sh -i`
-This will setup (or re-setup) your server with everything needed including EPS, and it all should "just work".
-But, it will trigger at least a couple of hours of syncing the `txindex`, and if it is a new server, could be a couple of days depending on your hardware.

-6. WAIT for your node to fully sync:
+3. WAIT for your Bitcoin full node and EPS server to fully sync:
 You can check the status of bitcoin core sync by going to your domain for BTCPay server, and it will show you on the front page.
 Or, you can check from the command line as well, using these commands:
 `docker logs btcpayserver_bitcoind` - this will show you the bitcoin core blockchain sync status (and ALL other info about your node, including any errors)
 `docker logs generated_electrum_ps_1` - this will show you the EPS sync status.
 Note: EPS will NOT start syncing until bitcoin full node has finished syncing, you will see errors until that is finished and these can be ignored.